Sybrax/Sybrax/README.md

 <img src="https://sybraxdesign.fr/assets/img/SA_Ban.png">
 <h1>Web Developper & UI Designer</h1>
-<p>Hey I'm Sybrax.
+<p>Hey I'm Lohan.
 I'm a young web developer and UI Designer for 1 year now.
 I'm located in France with a project to become professional in the field of computer science, especially the web. </p>

 ---